MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/prompts/serializing-semantic-functions.md

 ---
-title: Save your semantic functions
+title: Save your prompts
-description: Learn how to serialize your semantic functions in Semantic Kernel.
+description: Learn how to serialize your prompts in Semantic Kernel.
 author: matthewbolanos
 ms.topic: tutorial
 ms.author: mabolan